esper-io/console_docs/docs/devices-groups/group-apps.md

 1. Manage configurations can be applied to android devices 5.0 or above.

-2. All the apps will accept these JSON values.
+2. All the applications will accept these JSON values.
 You will be able to see the changes only on the apps where the JSON values are applicable.

-3. Manage configurations cannot be applied to a google play store app while installing it.
-However, an installed app can have managed configurations.
+3. Manage configurations cannot be applied to a Google Play store application while installing it.
+However, an installed aplicationp can have managed configurations.

-You can anytime check the history of app installation/schedules etc. Here, if you click on the ‘view’ link under the manage configurations column, you will be able to see the JSON code.
+You can anytime check the history of application installation/schedules etc. Here, if you click on the ‘view’ link under the manage configurations column, you will be able to see the JSON code.